hanimao/devOps-notes-/AWS.md

 Port 443: Encrypts web traffic which is essential for websites and apps handling sensitive data Port 53: Responsible for translating domain names like google.com to ip addresses.
+Essential for any app that requires domain name resolution!
+Port 3389: Used for Management of window-based EC2 instances